elixirschool/elixirschool/lessons/basics/strings.md

 ## String Functions

 Let's review some of the most important and useful functions of the String module.
-This lesson will only cover a subset of the available functions; to see a complete set of functions visit the official [`String`](http://elixir-lang.org/docs/stable/elixir/String.html) docs.
+This lesson will only cover a subset of the available functions.
+To see a complete set of functions visit the official [`String`](http://elixir-lang.org/docs/stable/elixir/String.html) docs.

 ### `length/1`